 - You will have 90 days to file an inventory, appraisement and list of claims pertaining to the estate.

 - You will also have to gather the assets of the estate and then distribute according to the terms of the will.

 - You will execute the directions of the testator as contained in the will.

 Texas Probate Hearing Attorneys

 We are here to help you with any legal problems related to Texas probate, bankruptcy, commercial and others.
-To speak with an experienced Texas probate lawyer, please call Ostrom Morris, at (888) 869-9015.
+To speak with an experienced Texas probate lawyer, please call Morris Ostrom Law, at (888) 869-9015.